Vyant Bio Presents Key Takeawa - GuruFocus.com

+“Targeting specific functional rescue in a Rett patient cortical organoid disease model”

 CHERRY HILL, N.J., Nov.
-10, 2022 (GLOBE NEWSWIRE) -- Vyant Bio, Inc. (“Vyant Bio” or “Company”) (Nasdaq: VYNT) is an innovative biotechnology company reinventing drug discovery for complex neurodevelopmental and neurodegenerative disorders.
+16, 2022 (GLOBE NEWSWIRE) -- Vyant Bio, Inc. (“Vyant Bio” or “Company”) ( VYNT) is an innovative biotechnology company reinventing drug discovery for complex neurodevelopmental and neurodegenerative disorders.
 The Company’s proprietary central nervous system (“CNS”) drug discovery platform combines human-derived organoid models of brain disease, scaled biology, and machine learning to identify and validate drug targets and therapeutic candidates.
-Today, Vyant Bio provided key takeaways from its Platform and Poster presentations delivered by Matthew Green, Ph.D., Vyant Bio’s Senior Scientist, at the 2022 CDKL5 Forum Hosted by the Loulou Foundation on November 7th and 8th, 2022, in Boston, MA.
-CDKL5 (cyclin-dependent kinase-like 5) deficiency disorder (CDD) is a rare neurodevelopmental condition caused by pathogenic mutations in the CDKL5 gene.
-The most common symptoms include early-onset, difficult to control seizures and neurodevelopmental impairment that affects cognitive, motor, speech and visual function.
+Today, Vyant Bio made two platform and poster presentations during the Rett Nanosymposium at Neuroscience 2022, hosted by the Society for Neuroscience, which was held November 12th-16th at the San Diego Convention Center.
+In the first presentation, the Company announced the identification of a therapeutic candidate for Rett syndrome with a differentiated mechanism of action advancing into clinical trials.
+In the second, the Company presented a multiparametric analysis of coordinated network activity revealing target-specific functional rescue in a human iPSC-derived organoid model of Rett syndrome.
+The presentations were delivered, respectively, by Cassiano Carromeu, PhD, Vyant Bio’s Director of R&D, and Andrew LaCroix, PhD, Vyant Bio’s Lead Screening Scientist.

+Title: Identification of a therapeutic candidate for Rett syndrome with a differentiated mechanism of action using a patient-derived cortical organoid screening platform

+Authors: Cassiano Carromeu (Presenting), Nicholas Coungeris, Neha Sodhi, Huda Ahmed, Megan Seibel, Kendra Prum, Robert Fremeau, and Andrew LaCroix

 ABOUT VYANT BIO, INC.